matplotlib/matplotlib/doc/devel/tag_guidelines.rst

 * 1+ content tags
 * structural, domain, or internal tag(s) if helpful

-Examples with many tags may indicate that the entry is a showcase example.

 Tags can repeat existing forms of organization (e.g. an example is in the Animation folder and also gets an ``animation`` tag).

 Tags are helpful to denote particularly good "byproduct" examples.
 E.g. the explicit purpose of a gallery example might be to demonstrate a colormap, but it's also a good demonstration of a legend.
 Tag ``legend`` to indicate that, rather than changing the title or the scope of the example.